⚡️ Serverless platforms: Learn how to connect your runtime to any private system! ⚡️

 Snowflake 💙 WebDAV

-WebDAV, is a protocol for authoring and exchanging documents, based on the HTTP protocol.
+WebDAV is a protocol for authoring and exchanging documents, based on the HTTP protocol.

 One way to import data into Snowflake is to use the snow command line client or the snowflake-connector-python Python library to upload files and have them be mapped to tables for later processing.
 Unfortunately, both those tools require a specific installation, and an OAuth authentication, whereas HTTP commands can be easily executed with an ubiquitous utility like curl.

-In this post I'm going to show you how to securely access a Snowflake stage in your account, with WebDAV, in just a few minutes.
-We will:
+In this post I'm going to show you how to securely access a Snowflake stage in your account with WebDAV.
+In just a few minutes we will:

 • Create a stage associated to your Snowflake account.